-As someone with multiple email accounts, a full-time job, and a full-time school schedule, I am painfully familiar with the struggle of a crowded inbox.
+As someone with multiple email accounts, I am painfully familiar with the struggle of a crowded inbox.
 I’m constantly catching up on threads, avoiding promotional emails I don’t remember subscribing to, and drafting responses I obsessively proofread.
 I can only imagine how chaotic it gets for solopreneurs managing all the different parts of a business on their own.
 I’ve only just discovered that email organization apps are an actual thing and now I can’t wait to try one out.

 What I love about this shortlist of email organization apps is that they tackle different types of inbox problems.
 Personally, the sheer volume is what sends me over the edge, along with a self-created sorting system that never seems to work past those first few weeks.
 Others may want to schedule when email responses go out or when they see new messages coming in.
 A common theme I’ve heard among friends is that a significant amount of inbox stress stems from simply watching the number of new messages go up throughout the day.
 If you don’t have time to address each email as it comes in, you may eventually be discouraged to play catch-up.